45 Drought Tolerant Plants For Dry Climates

 hardiness-zones hardiness zones 9 to 11

 Mexican cardinal flower is a very attractive plant.
-It grows upright stems up to about 3 feet tall.
-Plants will slowly spread and can be divided as needed or allowed to naturalize in a larger area.
+It grows upright stems up to about three feet tall.
+Plants slowly spread and can be divided as needed or allowed to naturalize in a larger area.
 Stems are lined with thin, dark green leaves.
-The real star is the flowers.
 Bright red tubular flowers bloom from mid to late summer and are a favorite of hummingbirds.

 Mojave Sage